cdevents/spec/primer.md

   - Lead time for changes: the amount of time it takes a commit to get into production
   - Deployment frequency: how often an organization successfully releases to production

+## Terminology

+The [CDF Interoperability Special Interest Group][sig-interop] has produced a [table of the terms][tool-terms] used by different CI/CD tools and how they related to each other.
+The SIG is also working on distilling a recommended [shared terminology][shared-terms].
+CDEvents strives to adopt to the shared terminology and collaborate with the SIG Interoperability.

+Work to align terms to those identified by the SIG will continue in upcoming CDEvents releases.

 ## Design Decisions